 (3) Charlotte Lucy Anstruther (1805-90), born 11 April in Dublin and baptised 11 May 1805; died unmarried, 5 January 1890;

 (4) Capt.
 James Hamilton Anstruther (later Lloyd-Anstruther) (1806-82) of Hintlesham Hall (Suffolk), born 20 December 1806; JP and DL for Suffolk; Capt. in 46th Regiment; married 1st, 6 December 1838, Georgiana Charlotte (d.
 1843), daughter of Hon.
 Lindsey Merrik Peter Burrell and had issue one son, from whom descend the Anstruther-Gough-Calthorpe baronets, who will be the subject of a future post; married 2nd, 1 November 1847, Hon.
-Georgiana Christiana Barrington (d.
-1881), daughter of 5th Viscount Barrington and had issue four sons; died 23 December 1882;
+Georgiana Christiana Barrington (1810-81), fourth daughter of Rev. George Barrington, 5th Viscount Barrington, and had issue four sons; died 23 December 1882;

 (5) Elizabeth Christian Anstruther (1808-1893), born 23 March and baptised 18 April 1808; married, 2 November 1837, Rev. William Henry Deane (1799-1854), rector of Hintlesham, and had issue three sons and two daughters; died 7 December 1893.